zonemaster/zonemaster/docs/internal/maintenance/SystemTesting.md

    1. Prepare a machine
       1. Allocate a machine with the architecture specified by the configuration.
       2. Follow the preparation document for the operating system specified by the configuration.
-         * [CentOS-Preparation]
          * [Debian-Preparation]
          * [FreeBSD-Preparation]
          * [Ubuntu-Preparation]
          * Rocky-Linux-Preparation (TBD)

    2. Install Zonemaster LDNS
-      1. Make sure the [requirements for IDN support] are satisfied.
-      2. Make sure that OpenSSL is installed.
+      1. Install dependencies according to the [LDNS installation] instructions.
-      3. Install the preliminary distribution tarball for zonemaster-ldns.
+      2. Install the preliminary distribution tarball for zonemaster-ldns.

          ```sh
          sudo cpanm Zonemaster-LDNS-${LDNS_VERSION}.tar.gz
          ```

-      4. Make sure Zonemaster LDNS was properly installed.

-         ```sh
-         perl -MZonemaster::LDNS -le 'print Zonemaster::LDNS::has_idn()'
-         ```

-         The output from command should be "1".
-      5. Follow the [post-installation sanity check][LDNS sanity check] section of the installation guide to the letter.
+      3. Follow the [post-installation sanity check][LDNS sanity check] section of the installation guide to the letter.

    3. Install Zonemaster Engine
       1. Install dependencies according to the [Engine installation] instructions.